hashchange/backbone.select/readme.md

 Triggered when a model has been selected.
 Provides the selected model as the first parameter, and the collection as the second.
 Runs the `onSelect` event handler if the method exists on the collection.

+Is not triggered when the model had already been selected and is selected again (without any change in status).
+That results in a "reselect:one" event.

 #### "deselect:one"

 Triggered when a model has been deselected.
 Provides the deselected model as the first parameter, and the collection as the second..
 Runs the `onDeselect` event handler if the method exists on the collection.

-The event fires when `deselect` has been called explicitly, and also when the selection is being replaced through another call to `select`.
+The event fires when `deselect` has been called explicitly, and also when a model is deselected by selecting another one.

 Combined select-deselect actions are treated as atomic, so "deselect:one" fires after both the deselection and the selection have already taken place.
-That is also the case for any other events involved in the transaction, such as the  "deselected" and "selected" events on the models involved.
+That is also the case for any other events related to the transaction, such as the "deselected" and "selected" events on the models involved.

 #### "reselect:one"